ieBeau/LeetCodeCoach/README.md

 Open the folder in File Explorer.

 Navigate to:
-LeetCodeCoachInstaller > Debug
+LeetCodeCoachInstaller > Debug > LeetCodeCoachInstaller.msi.
-Locate the installer file: LeetCodeCoachInstaller.msi.

 Double-click it to start the installation.